-The process of weaving a Moroccan rug is an ancient tradition; that takes great time and care and human hands instead of modern machinery.
-Besides, inevitable language barriers, geographical complexities, inclement weather during the drying process, and of course, the imperfect nature of the craft itself.
-The berber rug is an important part of the Moroccan decor, it changes all the way you decorate your home.
+The process of weaving a Moroccan rug is an ancient tradition; that takes great time and care with human hands instead of modern machinery.
+Besides, inevitable language barriers, geographical complexities, inclement weather during the drying process, and of course, the imperfect nature of the craft itself mean no machine can replicate a true Moroccan rug.
+The Berber rug is an important part of the Moroccan decor, inspiring the way you decorate your home.

 It is 5:00 a.m. in Atlas and you could hear the call to prayer from the room.
-Birds were already beginning to chirp, you can see the dim-dip of candles that comes from every home.
-There is murmurs of the ihabitants that woke up for prayer, and women that preper the breakfast for them.
+Birds were already chirping and you can see the dim-dip of candles that comes from every home.
+There are murmurs of the inhabitants that woke up for prayer, and women that prepare the breakfast for them.

-After the sun finally rose, different looms scattered throughout the countryside.
+As the sun rises, it reveals looms scattered throughout the countryside.
 In this location, there were around nine looms, with two or three women seated in front of each one.

 Their understanding of where the lines and shapes start and end is based solely on instinct, a knowledge bestowed upon them by their Berber mothers and grandmothers.
-All of the yarn is hand-dyed and hand-spun using raw wool.
-They assessed how low they were on certain colors, how they had too much of others.
+All the yarns are hand-dyed and hand-spun using raw wool.
+They assessed how low they were on certain colours, how they had too much of others.
 After surveying the yarn, they began to measure the halfway done rugs on the looms.

-Arrived to the river valley in Khenifra where they do the washing and drying, the sun was getting ready to set.
-Finished rugs hung like precious wet artwork, some still damp and others soaked.
+After arriving to the river valley in Khenifra where they do the washing and drying, the sun was getting ready to set.
+Finished rugs hung like precious wet artwork, some still damp, and others soaked.
 After the weaving, each rug is brought here to be washed over and over again with water, brushed with brooms, and later hung out to dry in the sun.
-If it rains for days on end, as it tends to do in the fall, the process slows down cause the rugs have to be dried outdoors.
+If it rains for days on end, as it tends to do in the fall, the process slows down because the rugs have to be dried outdoors.

 We wanted to tell the story of the weavers and the washers, the people who live in these remote towns in the Atlas Mountains and work hard at their ancient craft.
 These rugs are worth the money, the wait, and the design hiccups because they’re intentionally made by human hands.

-If you are looking for a real Moroccan rug with a wonderful story behind it, visit our website click here; you find a beautiful range of Moroccan decor.
+If you are looking for a real Moroccan rug with a wonderful story behind it, visit our website click here; you’ll find a beautiful range of Moroccan decor.